 Quantum Northwest offers the T-App control program written specifically for control of all functions of the temperature controller and to track temperature as a function of time.
 The resulting data can be saved to a text file (two columns, time and temperature, tab delimited) or copied and pasted directly into another program (such as Microsoft Excel).
-If you expect to create software or firmware that communicates with a TC 1 controller, T-App may prove extremely useful for preliminary testing of controller commands.
+If you expect to create software or firmware that communicates with a TC 1 or TC 1B controller, T-App may prove extremely useful for preliminary testing of controller commands.

-In programming for the TC 1 controller, one must adhere to the conventional notation: 8/N/1.
+In programming for the TC 1 or TC 1B controller, one must adhere to the conventional notation: 8/N/1.
+Baud: 19200 Data Bits: 8

-Baud: 19200

-Data Bits: 8

 Parity: None

 Stop Bit: 1

 Flow Control: None